NeilJustice/ZenUnitAndMetalMock/README.md

 ### ZenUnit Type-Parameterized Test Class Syntax

-ZenUnit provides a type-parameterized test class syntax that allows one to confirm that the correctness of ClassUnderTest\<T\> is maintained across various types of T.
+How would you confirm the correctness of this templatized Set\:\:Contains function across various types of sets and elements?

-Given this templatized Set\:\:Contains function, how would you confirm its correctness?

 ```cpp
 class Set